drseg/swift-fsm/README.md

 #### Literal Expression Implementations

-FSMValue conforms to `ExpressibleByIntegerLiteral`, `ExpressibleByFloatLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`, `ExpressionByNilLiteral`, and `ExpressionByStringLiteral` where such conformances would be valid for the wrapped type.
+FSMValue conforms to `ExpressibleByIntegerLiteral`, `ExpressibleByFloatLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`, `ExpressionByNilLiteral`, and `ExpressionByStringLiteral` forwarding to the wrapped type where relevant.
 It also forwards conformances to `Equatable`, `Comparable`, and `AdditiveArithmetic` where relevant, as well as `RandomAccessCollection` and its parent protocols for Arrays, and subscript access for Dictionaries.
+Finally, it also forwards `CustomStringConvertible`, which also covers most uses of `ExpressibleByStringInterpolation`.

 A few examples: